intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 ## Overview

-Intel® Extension for TensorFlow* provides flexible Python APIs for configuring to different kinds of application scenarios.
+Intel® Extension for TensorFlow* provides flexible Python APIs to configure settings for different types of application scenarios.

 ##### Prerequisite: `import intel_extension_for_tensorflow as itex`